 This week, Feral: A Nearly Carbon Neutral Conference went live on the website of the Political Ecology Research Centre (PERC) of Massey University in New Zealand.
 Decipher City submitted our previous podcast, “Green Communities, Black Spaces,” for the panel on Feral Populations, Week 3 of the Conference.
 Since that time, we’ve checked out a handful of the other presentations and the conference at large.
 The presentations can be accessed here: http://perc.ac.nz/wordpress/feral/

 As we previously mentioned, the concept behind “Feral” is that academics submit videos and audio files to a digital conference hosted online and respond to one another in comment threads, rather than burning jet fuel to present at the event in person.
 In addition to being ecologically responsible, the publicly available digital record is also accessible, making what is often exclusive (presentations by professional academic s) available to non-specialists and laypeople.
-Finally, the conference and the hosting organization PERC are intensely interdisciplinary.
-The disciplines represented included geography, media studies, environmental journalists, public health, archaeology, anthropology and indigenous studies.
+The conference and the hosting organization PERC are also intensely interdisciplinary.
+The disciplines represented included geography, media studies, environmental studies, public health, archaeology, anthropology and indigenous studies.

 The presentation topics varied widely, but most focused in some degree or another on ecologies–systems of human/animal/environment interactions and dependencies, and how they go wrong (and sometimes right).
 A number of presenters looked at the long histories of changing landscapes, and examined how cultural factors shaped ecologies over time.
 Kevin O’Briant’s historical musings on the history of corn cultivation hit a lot of interesting notes for us in this regard.
 The main arc of the presentation was to point out the difficulty in establishing a hard line between what is natural–plants and animals living freely in the wild–and what is human-made–crops and domesticated animals we rely on for food.
 Sydney Hart examined the history of trade in the St. Lawrence river in Canada, how its form was adjusted to facilitate maritime trade, and how the cultural histories of Mohawk people have been erased to facilitate these incompatible and narrow uses.